postsharp/Metalama.Documentation/content/conceptual/architecture/experimental.md

 The [[Obsolete]](xref:System.ObsoleteAttribute) attribute is a familiar custom attribute that generates a warning when the marked declaration is used, unless the referencing declaration is also marked as `[Obsolete]`.

 There may be situations where a warning for an experimental API that may be changed or removed later is necessary.
 The `[Obsolete]` attribute may not be the best choice for this, as the error message it generates could mislead users.
-As an alternative, Metalama provides the <xref:Metalama.Extensions.Architecture.Aspects.ExperimentalAttribute> attribute and the <xref:Metalama.Extensions.Architecture.Fabrics.VerifierExtensions.Experimental*> compile-time method, which are better suited for this purpose.
+As an alternative, Metalama provides the <xref:Metalama.Extensions.Architecture.Aspects.ExperimentalAttribute> attribute and the <xref:Metalama.Extensions.Architecture.ArchitectureExtensions.Experimental*> compile-time method, which are better suited for this purpose.

 ## Marking a specific API as experimental